jerkydev/rudeen-layout/README.md

 ## Install

-`make install`
+1. `make install`

-Reboot

-`open -a Xcode ~/Library/Preferences/com.apple.HIToolbox.plist`
+2. `open -a Xcode ~/Library/Preferences/com.apple.HIToolbox.plist`

     Remove the input source or input sources you want to disable from the `AppleEnabledInputSources` dictionary.
-If there is an `AppleDefaultAsciiInputSource` key, remove it.
+If there is an
+    `AppleDefaultAsciiInputSource` key, remove it.
+3. Reboot